Back to top

 By working alongside other interdepartmental divisions as well as capitalizing on the great strengths that currently exist at the University of Chicago, the Institute provides the tools necessary to create a platform for increasing our expertise within Neuroscience.

 Our community of neuroscientists includes more than 90 faculty members based in many academic and clinical departments, all of which are located on the Hyde Park campus — a key feature of our institution that facilitates interactions among researchers and scholars with diverse interests, backgrounds, and approaches.
+The institute helps to coordinate neuroscience strategy as well as the undergraduate and graduate programs, and it is responsible for maintaining shared equipment grants, the Neuroscience Seminar Series, community events, and several initiatives in support of our education programs.

 Programs and Events